gio-han/FASTQ_Filter/README.md

 The FASTQ file named 'seq_sample.fastq' in the same repository can be used as an example file to test the script.

-## Key Features

-* Q-score Threshold: Filters reads based on an average quality score of 30.
-* Categorized Outputs: Generates two output files:
-  * Sequences with both reads meeting the quality threshold.
-  * Sequences with at least one read below the quality threshold.

 ## Installations

 Python 3 is required but no other packages or libraries are needed.